 Eat your knowledge

-Cookbooks clubs are perfect if you’re more about the snacks at book club.
+Cookbook clubs are perfect if you’re more about the snacks at book club.
 Pick a cookbook for everyone to cook a recipe from and make your book club a potluck.
 Try cooking by cuisine or by ingredient, but make sure you have a way to relay what recipe everyone will bring so you get a variety.
 To get you started, we love Salt, Fat, Acid, Heat by Samin Nosrat, A Modern Cook’s Year by Anna Jones, and Where Cooking Begins, by Carla Lalli Music.

-A much needed night out
+8. A much-needed night out

 We all need a little chill time without having to worry about hosting a party—time for a girl’s night out.
 None of these ideas require ANY cooking, cleaning, or tiptoeing around sleeping children, but they do require you to think outside the box and go with the flow.
 We love the suggestion from Priya Parker to make a rule around an event like this to keep everyone focused on the fun by taking a shot or picking up the tip if you check social media, mention your kids, work, or your significant other.